bombi00/IDL---Assignment0/assignment0.typ

 == Task 1.4
 <t3>
 As last subtask we implemented a `KNN (K-Nearest-Neighbor)` classifier.
 We iterated over different values of `k` (from 1 to 9) to find how the accuracy changes.
-We obtained the best results with `k=1`, this because with low values of `k` capture more details in the data, but can also lead to overfitting.\
+We obtained the best results with `k=1`: this happened because low values of `k` capture more details in the data, but it can also lead to overfitting.\
-We obtain the same accuracy, for both train and test set, as the `nearest mean classifier`, probably because `KNN` without tuning the hyperparameters `metric` and `p` use the L2 norm as well.
+We obtained the same accuracy, for both train and test set, as the `nearest mean classifier`, probably because `KNN` without tuning the hyperparameters `metric` and `p` use the L2 norm as well.
 This explains why the results are the same, as is possible to see in the confusion matrices in #link(<5>)[Figure 5].

 = Task 2: implement a multi-class perceptron algorithm Task 2 required us to implement a multi-class perceptron from scratch in order to classify the same MINST dataset.\